IT-miez/Weather-App-Project/README.md

-# The Odin Project -  Weather app
+# Weather app
 This project was made while doing The Odin Project. </br>
-The page is a simple weather app page.</br>
+In this page you can view weather forecast for various cities based on name search.</br>

 ## Live site
 GitHub Pages site: https://it-miez.github.io/Weather-App-Project/